 Publication 3 may also be ordered over the phone by calling 1-800-TAX-FORM (1-800-829-3676).

-Income Tax Brackets have changed somewhat with a rise in tax bracket rates for all Americans, and the addition of an additional tax bracket of 39.6% for incomes of $400,000 and above if filing single, $450,000 and above for joint filers.
-4.6% above last years high.
+Income Tax Brackets have changed somewhat with a rise in tax bracket rates for all Americans, and the addition of an additional tax brackets for various income ranges including 37% for incomes over $500,000 and above if filing single, $600,000 and above for joint filers.

 These rate changes don't constitute a dramatic change in taxation but it does show that the government believes the economy and Americans can start to support digging out of it's overly senseless spending habit debt by paying Uncle Sam a little more of our income.

 As we roll forward into 2019, don't ignore the frugal sense within.
 Since life is getting more expensive, and our debt ceiling it increasing, the overall economic future is unpredictable.